SciFracX/FractionalDiffEq.jl/docs/src/index.md

 * While most fractional differential equations solvers are implemented using Matlab, **FractionalDiffEq.jl** is totally driven by [Julia](https://julialang.org/) and licensed with [MIT License](https://en.wikipedia.org/wiki/MIT_License), ensure its everlasting development and open source.

-* Benefit from the advancing features of JuliaLang, FractionalDiffEq.jl has impressing performance and high speed, help the model more efficient and robust.
+* Benefit from the advancing features of JuliaLang, FractionalDiffEq.jl has impressive performance and high speed, help the model more efficient and robust.

 * Capable of solving both linear and nonlinear fractional differential equations.

-* Detailed models supporting, such as Bagley Torvik equations, Relaxation Oscillation equations etc.
+* Detailed models supporting, such as Bagley Torvik equations, Relaxation Oscillation equations and Diffusion equations etc.

 > See our SciFracX 2021 Winter Report in JuliaCN Conference: